 This is why the floor press is used by some strength athletes to prevent or rehab shoulder injuries because it’s viewed as a ‘safer variation’ for the shoulders.

-Each shoulder injury is different though, and you’ll want to make sure to seek proper medical advice if you’re injured or feel shoulder pain.
+Each shoulder injury is different, and you’ll want to seek proper medical advice if you’re injured or feel shoulder pain.